 8. Wrapping the cord around approximately two inches lower, reverse the direction of the weave back down towards the left corner, tying off about two inches from the initial knot.
 Start another knot two inches to the right and repeat.
 You’ll want four rows of weaving in one direction.

-9. Repeat steps 9 and 10 on the right side of the center, then again for any remaining sections.
+9. Repeat steps nine and ten on the right side of the center, then again for any remaining sections.

 11. Add a pillow, put your chair in it’s home, then take your chair for a test drive.